witnessJo/open-close-cloud/README.md

 # open-close-cloud
-Cloud syncing service like ICloud for Linux User
+Cloud syncing service like ICloud, But for Linux User And need to personal settings